Eric Adams: 2025 mayoral campaign

 In the midst of his legal troubles, Adams announced he would run for reelection.
 Adams faced multiple challengers in the Democratic primary, and his approval rating was low.
 On April 3, 2025, Adams announced that he would exit the Democratic primary and instead run in the general election as an independent.
 Adams acknowledged that he did not have a realistic path to victory if he continued to seek the Democratic Party line.
 Adams is the first incumbent mayor to seek re-election without the nomination of either major party since John Lindsay in 1969; Lindsay lost the Republican nomination, but ran and won on the Liberal Party line.
 As of June 2025, Adams remains a registered Democrat.

 Adams circulated petitions to run on an "EndAntiSemitism" ballot line and a "Safe&Affordable" ballot line.
 However, the Board of Elections has limited candidates to one ballot line under state election law.
 On September 28, 2025, Adams withdrew his candidacy for the general election, although his name remained on the ballot.
 On October 23, 2025, Adams endorsed Andrew Cuomo after appearing at a New York Knicks game alongside Cuomo.

+Post-mayoral career

+In January 2026, Adams launched the "NYC Token" cryptocurrency.
+Adams stated that it was "built to fight the rapid spread of antisemitism and anti-Americanism."
+NYC Token rapidly reached a market capitalization of $600 million, before plummeting in value after an account affiliated with the token's launch withdrew about $2.5 million in early proceeds.
+The token was described as a rug pull.
+The team behind NYC Token said that the withdrawal of $2.5 million was intended to "rebalance the liquidity" of the cryptocurrency and claimed that they had not withdrawn any money from their account. $1.5 million was returned on January 13, with $1 million left unaccounted for.